It’s a common theme.

 A lot of third-party providers only care about getting new customers and don’t really care about them once they are signed up.
 If your current communications solutions provider is like this, then maybe it’s time to look for a provider who cares about retaining your business and earning your loyalty.

-If your current situation sounds like the ones mentioned above, then looking at other options should certainly be on the table for you.
+If your current situation sounds like the ones mentioned above, then looking into other options like VoIP phone service should certainly be on the table for you.

 While you might think there are limited options for a small business like yours, you’ll see that, with a bit more digging, there is a communications solution capable of meeting most, if not all, your needs without breaking the bank.